Arau/hugo-docs-playground/layouts/partials/content/managedservices-upgrades.md

 {{ $platform := .Get "platform" }}
-## Kubernetes Upgrades
+## Kubernetes Upgrades on Managed Services

-Currently upgrading the Kubernetes version on {{ $platform }}
-**is not supported**.
-This is because nodes are replaced rather than being upgraded in place.
-As such manual relocation of data and etcd members is required.
-We are working with the {{ $platform }} team to improve the upgrade process to create a better user experience.
+Managed services that support in place upgrades are fully supported.
+However, upgrading Kubernetes using green/blue deployments **is not supported**.
+This is because nodes are replaced rather than being upgraded The data stored in the nodes is lost when new nodes replace the previous ones.